how daria served as the ultimate antidote to 90s bro culture

-20 years ago, a Lawndale teenager changed TV, cartoons and high school forever.
+Twenty years ago, a Lawndale teenager changed TV, cartoons, and high school forever.

-MTV's version of this narrative trend came in the form of Beavis and Butthead, and while they never got close to being recognised as any kind of hero by those around them, they were celebrated as icons to a generation.
-The Mike Judge creations were the TV channel's ultimate offering of the bro: rude, dumb, disinterested and still somehow charming.
+MTV's version of this narrative trend came in the form of Beavis and Butt-head, and while they never got close to being recognized as any kind of hero by those around them, they were celebrated as icons to a generation.
+The Mike Judge creations were the TV channel's ultimate offering of the bro: rude, dumb, disinterested, and still somehow charming.
 Their popularity was immense as guys saw themselves in them, and the rest of us were swept up in their admittedly artful fart jokes.

 Enter Daria, the "misery chick" character that Abby Terkuhle, MTV's senior vice president and creative director, describes as being brought on to to serve as a "smart female who could serve as the foil" to the slackjawed metal fans.
 From that first sketch her role was clear: she was a female presence who wasn't a sexual object.
-But in the 20 years since she got her own Glenn Eichler and Susie Lewis created spin off show — that soon eclipsed the original series — it's become clear she is so much more than a moral compass for two sex-obsessed boneheads.
+But in the 20 years since she got her own Glenn Eichler and Susie Lewis Lynn-created spin-off show — that soon eclipsed the original series — it's become clear she is so much more than a moral compass for two sex-obsessed boneheads.

 Many of the show's most interesting moments and storylines were explorations of female friendships and relationships between sisters.
 Best friend Jane Lane wasn't a supporting character there to nod and maybe wear a cute hat.
-She challenged and supported her friend; calling her out, pushing her to be better, smarter, never allowing her to become a parody of herself.
-No where is this more evident than in Daria's decision to try contact lenses, which then triggers an existential crisis.
-Jane lovingly calls bullshit on her pal, not dismissing her feelings, but allowing her the feel safe and loved enough to be imperfect.
+She challenged and supported her friend: calling her out, pushing her to be better, smarter, never allowing her to become a parody of herself.
+Nowhere is this more evident than in Daria's decision to try contact lenses, which then triggers an existential crisis.
+Jane lovingly calls bullshit on her pal, not dismissing her feelings, but allowing her to feel safe and loved enough to be imperfect.

 The weight of these five seasons and two TV movies extends beyond Lawndale.
 Before Daria we'd never really seen women presented so dynamically in cartoons.
-While the rest of TV was waking up thanks to Sara GIlbert on Roseanne, Claire Danes on My So-called Life and anyone wearing a wedge heel on Buffy, in animation Lisa Simpson was very much holding down the fort alone.
-Elsewhere, cartoon females were still ditzy Hanna Barbera-style wives and side kicks or hyper sexual femme fatales like MTV stablemate Aeon Flux.
-But even compared to her flesh and blood equivalents Daria is still special: unlike many of them, she's no mini-adult.
+While the rest of TV was waking up thanks to Sara Gilbert on Roseanne, Claire Danes on My So-called Life, and anyone wearing a wedge heel on Buffy, in animation Lisa Simpson was very much holding down the fort alone.
+Elsewhere, cartoon females were still ditzy Hanna Barbera-style wives and side kicks or hyper-sexual femme fatales like MTV stablemate Aeon Flux.
+But even compared to her flesh-and-blood equivalents Daria is still special: unlike many of them, she's no mini-adult.
 She may read Kafka and run rings around grown ups, but she isn't trying to be one of them.
-Recognising the flaws in the adult world, again watch her graduation speech, she looks not to join it, but to exist above it.
+Recognizing the flaws in the adult world, in her graduation speech she looks not to join it, but to exist above it.
 Being grown up isn't the goal here, being yourself is.

-Daria was created in opposition of Beavis and Butthead, and she quickly moved beyond them to define her own piece of TV history.
-She destabilised go-to tropes adolescence, high school, friendships and family.
-Ultimately exploring relationships and growing up with a tenderness that never felt saccharine or depressive, demonstrating that the inner life of teenage girls could inspire more than midday movies and episodes of Full House.
+Daria was created in opposition to Beavis and Butthead, and she quickly moved beyond them to define her own piece of TV history.
+She destabilized go-to tropes of adolescence, high school, friendships, and family.
+Ultimately exploring relationships and growing up with a tenderness that never felt saccharine or depressive, she demonstrated that the inner life of teenage girls could inspire more than midday movies and episodes of Full House.
 Thanks to her we have a new generation of smart, dynamic, weird cartoon icons like Tina Belcher, Lana Kane, Diane Nguyen, Princess Bubblegum and Wendy Testaburger.
 Not bad for a girl who just wanted to watch Sick Sad World in peace.